Note

 confidence=[confidence_score], # Model confidence

-reasoning=<"the model's output text, may or may not be useful"> # Custom attribute
+reasoning="the model's output text" # Custom attribute

 )

-Attention Heatmaps#
+Attention Heatmap#

 Advanced Usage#